AlinariC/Memoria-Astra/assets/Colophon.md

 # Colophon

-*Foundations of Flame* was written by Alinari Campbell.
+*The Memoria Astra Cycle* was written by Alinari Campbell.

 Cover design, typography, and layout were developed in-house by PixelPacific.

-This book was typeset using the Garamond and Palatino font families to maintain a mythic, timeless aesthetic befitting the themes of memory, survival, and forging destiny.
+This series was typeset using the Garamond and Palatino font families to maintain a mythic, timeless aesthetic befitting the themes of memory, survival, and forging destiny.

-The Ashforged Covenant and Memoria Astra Cycle are trademarks of Alinari Campbell.
+Memoria Astra and associated trademarks are property of Alinari Campbell.
 All rights reserved.

 ---